MahiroDev091/FB-EAADY-TOKEN/README.md

 Get your fb token - NOT FOR SALE

 - Work in both replit and termux (terminal).
-- FBfollow and SPAMShare Supported.
+- Fbfollow and Spamshare Supported.
 - Support any terminal.
 - Python3